 Physical Education, Music, Art, and Computer Instruction are a regular part of the school curriculum at all grade levels, K – 8, and are taught by teachers trained in those areas.

-A Resource Room teacher, Librarian, and Instrumental Music Teachers are additional resources available at St. Mark School.
+Resource Room teachers, a Librarian, and Instrumental Music Teachers are additional resources available at St. Mark School.